 SysML extends blocks to support flow properties and provided and required features.
 Blocks with ports can type other ports (nested ports).
 Flow properties specify the kinds of items that might flow between a block and its environment, whether it is data, material, or energy.
 The kind of items that flow is specified by typing flow properties.
 For example, a block specifying a car's automatic transmission could have a flow property for Torque as an input, and another flow property for Torque as an output.
 Required and provided features are operations, receptions, and non-flow properties that a block supports for other blocks to use, or requires other blocks to support for its own use, or both.
-For example, a block might provide particular services to other blocks.
+For example, a block might provide particular services to other blocks as operations, or have a particular geometry accessible to other block, or it might require services and geometries of other blocks.
 Ports nest other ports in the same way that blocks nest other blocks.
 The type of the port is a block (or one of its specializations) that also has ports.
 For example, the ports supporting torque flows in the transmission example might have nested ports for physical links to the engine or the driveshaft.